sumchattering/iOS-Trie-Example/README.md

 ###  Hey guys!
 So this turned out to be a bit more difficult than the few hours that I had assigned for it (Was fun though!)
 Now to finish the readme quickly lets go through your requirements and how they have been tackled in the project.

-Please note.
-Since I have paid a lot of attention on the performance I havent focused a lot on app architecture or localizations or other stuff.
+### Please note -> Since I have paid a lot of attention on the performance I havent focused a lot on app architecture or localizations or other stuff.
 If you would like me to refactor this using VIPER or MVP please let me know and I will have it ready before our next round of interview.
 Usually I use VIPER in my projects.

 >>>> Download the list of cities